North Island Credit Union Amphitheatre: History

 All of the Universal Concerts facilities, including Coors Amphitheatre, were purchased by House of Blues in late 1999.
 Live Nation Entertainment purchased House of Blues, including eight amphitheaters and 11 clubs, in July 2006.
 In April 2008, the venue was renamed Cricket Wireless Amphitheatre after naming rights were purchased by Cricket Wireless.
 In January 2013, the venue was renamed to Sleep Train Amphitheatre after the naming rights were purchased by Sleep Train, as part a five-year naming rights deal with Live Nation.
 On February 16, 2017, Sleep Train Amphitheatre was renamed to Mattress Firm Amphitheatre, to coincide with its acquisition by Mattress Firm.
 On November 1, 2018, the venue was renamed to North Island Credit Union Amphitheatre, as the naming rights were purchased by Live Nation.
 It was in part of a ten-year name-in-title sponsorship deal with North Island Credit Union of San Diego.

-Among the artists that have performed here are Destiny's Child, Bring Me the Horizon, Duran Duran, Danny Elfman, Earth, Wind & Fire, Falling in Reverse, Iron Maiden, Kiss, Marilyn Manson, Pantera, Peso Pluma, Pitbull, Slipknot, Spice Girls, T-Pain, The Cure and The Smashing Pumpkins.
+Among the artists that have performed here are Destiny's Child, Bring Me the Horizon, Duran Duran, Danny Elfman, Earth, Wind & Fire, Falling in Reverse, Iron Maiden, Kiss, Marilyn Manson, Pantera, Peso Pluma, Phish, Pitbull, Slipknot, Spice Girls, T-Pain, The Cure and The Smashing Pumpkins.